Septias/garnix/README.md

 **Garnix** is another **parser** and **language server** for the Nix programming language.
 It's theoretical foundation is the SimpleSub [Lionel Parreaux: The simple essence of Subtyping] algorithm which is much stronger than normal HM-style type inferce.

 ### Structure
-This project is a mono repository and contains the parser, inference algorithm and language server in three respective folder:
+This project is a mono repository and contains the parser, inference algorithm and language server in three respective folders:

 | Folder | Content |
 | ------ | ------- |